 Thread Profiler.
 Thread Profiler is a plug-in data collector for the Intel VTune Performance Analyzer.
 Use it to analyze threading performance and identify parallel performance bottlenecks.
-It graphically illustrates what each OpenMP thread is doing at various levels of detail using a hierarchical summary.
-Data is collapsed into relevant summaries, sorted to identify parallel regions or loops that require attention.
+It graphically illustrates what each thread is doing at various levels of detail using a hierarchical summary.
+It can identify inactive threads, critical paths and imbalances in thread execution, etc. Data is collapsed into relevant summaries, sorted to identify parallel regions or loops that require attention.